Open Now

 Technically, the stormwater should be directed towards drains or points of discharge.
 If that changes, the water could flow into a neighbour’s property and create large-scale damage.

-That’s why always consult the local authorities and tell them if you are constructing or excavating.
-They will guide you toward the steps that need to be taken to ensure the proper flow of water.
+That’s why you should always consult the local authorities and tell them if you are constructing or excavating.
+They will guide you through the steps needed to ensure the proper flow of water.

-Also, you can hire trained plumbers to look into the issue and advise you before beginning the work.
+You can also hire trained plumbers to investigate the issue and advise you before beginning the work.
 Remember that it is not legal to direct water onto someone else’s property, and you might have to pay a fine if you break that law.

 Maintaining Your Stormwater Drain

 We recommend getting your stormwater drains cleaned once or twice every year.
-There are trained plumbers and technicians who use drain cleaning equipment like a high-pressure water jet to do this.
+TTrainedplumbers and technicians wse drain cleaning equipment like a high-pressure water jet to do this.
 This generally involves high-pressure machines, cleaning up blockages and allowing debris to flow down.

 So, don’t waste time; clean stormwater drains now.
 A storm and a blocked water drain won’t wait for you.